Andrew's been an online writer for several years. His articles often focus on personal finance.

-Provident offer short term loans with minimal fuss.
+Provident offer short-term loans with minimal fuss.
 Someone will call at your home to give you the loan and then will call on a regular basis to pick up the payment.
-It is very easy to get a loan from the company and unless you have had issues with them in the past, you should be accepted for credit.
-Sometimes though even though you may have started paying your loan off no problem, circumstances can change.
+It is very easy to get a loan from the company, and unless you have had issues with them in the past, you should be accepted for credit.
+Sometimes, though, even though you may have started paying your loan off with no problem, circumstances can change.
 You may no longer be able to afford the repayments.
 So what happens next?

 What Happens If You Can't Pay Provident?

-When you sign up for a loan though you agree to a weekly rate.
-This obviously varies depending upon how much you borrow.
-The company have to check your financial situation to make sure you can afford the repayments, however, if you lose your job or find you have unexpected bills to pay, you can run into problems.
+When you sign up for a loan, though, you agree to a weekly rate.
+This obviously varies depending on how much you borrow.
+The company have to check your financial situation to make sure you can afford the repayments; however, if you lose your job or find you have unexpected bills to pay, you can run into problems.
 But don’t panic.
 There are things you can do to sort the problem out.
 No one will show up on your doorstep demanding money or threatening to seize your possessions.
 So what should you do if you can’t afford your agreed weekly rate?

-Chances are when you start getting behind on your payments you will receive an arrears letter.
-This may come through though post or may be passed on by the agent.
+Chances are when you start getting behind on your payments, you will receive an arrears letter.
+This may come through post or may be passed on by the agent.
 This will give you a little bit of a strong reminder that you need to start paying something.
-The fact is though that these letters are automatically sent out, they are not a threat to you in any way, it is just part of Provident company policy to send these letters out when you get yourself into arrears.
+The fact is, though, that these letters are automatically sent out; they are not a threat to you in any way; it is just part of Provident company policy to send these letters out when you get yourself into arrears.

 The next step is to try and negotiate a change of rate.
 This has to be done by one of the managers, so ask the agent if you can do this.
-A manager will then either ring you or call at your home to discuss your change of circumstances.
-If you can agree to a reduced rate over a longer period then this can solve the problem.
-If you pay this on a regular basis then when you are paid up you may still be able to get further credit.
+A manager will then either ring you or call your home to discuss your change of circumstances.
+If you can agree to a reduced rate over a longer period, then this can solve the problem.
+If you pay this on a regular basis, then when you are paid up, you may still be able to get further credit.